 Needless to say that this basic version experienced refinement, reinterpretation, and qualification in the sequel.
 It was completely overlooked in the ensuing filibuster, though, that, to begin with, Samuelson's arithmetic was fallacious.

 The problem, however, runs much deeper.
 The Phillips curve has always been discussed in terms of supply-demand-equilibrium on the labor market as if this were a correct formal representation.
 Things became worse with the introduction of expectations.

 Fundamental to the Phillips curve discussion are a host of behavioral assumptions.
 What has been overlooked is that the monetary economy has some objective structural properties.
 Whatever the agents think, plan, expect, or do, they cannot incapacitate structural laws.

-The Employment Law takes the form of a structural Phillips curve (2012, eq.
-(33)*) which says:
+The macroeconomic Employment Law takes the form of the structural-systemic Phillips curve (2012, eq.
+(33))

 - Provided that wage rate, price and distributed profit all change with the same rate (between zero and infinite percent in the simplified case) there is NO effect on employment at all.
 This is in accordance with the NAIRU and rational expectations interpretation of the Phillips curve, i.e. in this cases the Phillips curve is vertical.
 The structural Phillips curve explains verticality without recourse to expectations (rational or otherwise) or any other behavioral assumption.